VWiman/continuity/README.md

 # Continuity - Find New Movies and Track What You Have Seen

-Continuity is a web application that helps you discover new movies and track the ones you have already watched.
-This project utilizes modern frontend libraries and state management techniques to provide a seamless user experience.
+Continuity is a web application that helps you discover new movies and favorite the ones you have already watched.
+This project utilizes modern frontend libraries and state management techniques to provide a smooth user experience.

 ## Libraries Used